 - 1. Behavioral Expectations are Defined: A small number of clearly defined behavioral expectations are defined in positive, simple rules. - 2.
 Behavioral Expectations are Taught: The behavioral expectations are taught to all students in the building, and are taught in real contexts.
 Behavioral expectations are taught using the same teaching formats applied to other curricula. - 3.
 Appropriate Behaviors are Acknowledged: Once appropriate behaviors have been defined and taught, they need to be acknowledged on a regular basis. - 4.
-Behavior Errors are Corrected Proactively: When students violate behavioral expectations, clear procedures are needed for providing them with feedback, and preventing their unacceptable behavior from resulting in inadvertent rewards.
-Students, teachers, parents, and administrators all should be able to predict what will occur when behavioral errors are identified.
+Behavior Errors are Proactively Supported: When students violate behavioral expectations, staff will respond appropriately following established BIST: Team-Based Interventions and Support Strategies.